English Martyrs School and Sixth Form College

-The English Martyrs Catholic School and Sixth Form College is a secondary school and sixth form college located in Hartlepool, County Durham with academy status.
+The English Martyrs Catholic School and Sixth Form College is a secondary school and sixth form college located in Hartlepool with academy status.
 English Martyrs (referred to locally as "EMS" and "Martyrs") is the only Catholic secondary school in Hartlepool.
 The school and college are both located on the same site on Catcote Road, however, a newly built specialist sixth form block provides the majority of A-Level classes, as well as some 11–16 school lessons.

 History

 St Joseph's Convent School was founded in 1885, and became a direct grant grammar school following the Education Act of 1944.

 St Francis RC Grammar School was opened in 1956, and two new secondary schools, St Bede's for boys and St Anne's for girls, were opened in 1963.

 St Peter's secondary modern school opened in King Oswy Drive in 1960 replacing St Bega's school.
 The school had approximately 200 students and the headmasters were Timothy McCarthy, followed by Robert Garraghan.

 In 1973, the national policy of Comprehensive education led to all the Catholic secondary schools in the town being merged as the English Martyrs' Comprehensive School.
 These were St Anne's, St Bede's, St Francis', St Joseph's and St Peter's schools, each of which is represented by a star on the school badge.
 The new site was the buildings of St Bede's and St Anne's and the St Francis site which was closed down in 1985.